Legrandgroup/robotframework-bonjourlibrary/README.md

 `ipv6`, or `ipv4`, the default values being any IP version)
 * If the fourth (optional) argument is set to True, we will also include the MAC address of devices in results (default value is to resolve IP addresses)
+* If the fifth (optional) argument is set to True, we will only return services that are resolved (existing currently on the network).
+This will skip services only found in cache

 Return a list of services found on the network